sagitarius29/laravel-subscriptions/README.md

 A simple laravel package for Subscriptions.

-All ideas are welcome, please send your issue in: [Send Your Issue or Questions](https://github.com/sagitarius29/laravel-subscriptions/issues)
+All ideas are welcome, please send your issue in: [Send your issues in here](https://github.com/sagitarius29/laravel-subscriptions/issues/new)

 ## Installation